Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
 However, you MUST use a consistent choice of `R` across all your components.

 ### Operational Emissions  (`O`)
 To calculate the operational emissions associate with software, multiply the electricity consumption of the hardware the software is running on by the regional, granular marginal emissions rate.
 Because this standard uses a consequential approach, marginal emissions rates should be used for electricity consumption.
-The marginal emissions rate reflects the change in emissions assoicated with a change in demand.
+The marginal emissions rate reflects the change in emissions associcated with a change in demand.

 #### Energy Measurement (`E`)
 This is a measurement of the energy consumed by a given piece of software for a given task.
 This must be a measurement of energy consumption in kilowatt hours (kWh) of all supporting infrastructure and systems.
 This could be applied to several taxonomies:
 - Datacenter
-- Indiviudual machine (e.g. VM/Node)
+- Individual machine (e.g. VM/Node)
-- Indiviudual service (e.g. API call, ML training job)
+- Individual service (e.g. API call, ML training job)
 - Execution of code

 #### Location-Based Marginal Carbon Intensity Measurement (`I`)